joealden/corum-client/README.md

 #### Sorting and searching
 Related to the method above, searching will be used as the subforum navigation will be searchable.
+This will most likely be achieved by using a regex (Regular expression), or a composition of built in javascript string methods.
 Sorting will also be used, as the user will be able to select the order in which they see posts in the sub-forum.
+This will most likely be handled on the server side, as in the end, I will want the subforum post list to be paginated.
+This means that a sort would require a re-fetch from the server, as the client will not have all the data at once.
+Graphcool provides a 'orderBy' parameter in their queries, so it should not be too complex to implement.

 #### Use of Multiple Programming Paradigms
 ##### Declarative
-Vue allow me to develop components as [SFCs (Single File Components)](https://vuejs.org/v2/guide/single-file-components.html) This means that when I am developing, I do not have to worry about _how_ my components will get rendered to the [DOM (Document Object Model)](https://en.wikipedia.org/wiki/Document_Object_Model), I just tell Vue _what_ I want to render, and Vue will figure out the most efficient way to do so.
+Vue allow me to develop components as [SFCs (Single File Components)](https://vuejs.org/v2/guide/single-file-components.html) This allows me to create my components declaratively and encapsulated, as the HTML, JavaScript and CSS for that particular component will all be contained within the single file.
+Also, as I am using Vue, I do not have to worry about _how_ my components will get rendered to the [DOM (Document Object Model)](https://en.wikipedia.org/wiki/Document_Object_Model), I just tell Vue _what_ I want to render, and Vue will figure out the most efficient way to do so.

 ##### Functional
 Programming in a functional style helps improve code maintainability, readability, and [more](https://en.wikipedia.org/wiki/Functional_programming).